 - Transmission: Spicer 5-speed manual or Allison MT-643 automatic

-- Transfer Case: Two-speed with high and low range
+- Transfer Case: Two-speed, high and low range

 - Gross Vehicle Weight: 23,000 pounds